 How long does it take to process application DS64?

 Instead of filling out this application you can also call the State Department and report the stolen passport.
-If you wish to file the regular DS-64 form processing time for application form DS-64 takes about 4 to 6 weeks.
+If you wish to file the regular DS-64 form, the processing time for application form DS-64 takes about 4 to 6 weeks.

 Question: I had a passport issued in August or Sept 2001.
 I lost it in a hurricane flood in 2005.
 I never needed to use one since then, but want to renew.
-The rules say if it’s been 15 years, I don’t apply for a lost one, but for a NEW one.
+The rules say if it’s been 15 years, I don’t apply for a lost one but a NEW one.
 Do I still need to use form DS-64 in my application for a new one?

 Answer: Yes!
 It is best that you report the passport as lost or stolen using the DS-64 Application.
 You would need to apply for a new one using the DS-11 application form.

-Question: I need a DS-64 to fill out to accompany my new application for Passport.
+Question: I need a DS-64 to fill out to accompany my new application for a Passport.
 My old passport was issued back in 1982 and is missing.

 Answer: Because your passport expired in 1992, you do not need to report it as lost or stolen.
 Do not use DS-64, instead, use DS-11 form.

 Question: Hi, I submitted a DS-64 application online for my lost passport but then found it.
 I sent it today, can I cancel it before processing?
 I am going to call and go to the passport agency tomorrow but want confirmation to know my passport will be valid while I travel.

 Answer: Once you have submitted the DS-64 form you will no longer be able to use this application and would need to apply for a new passport using the DS-11 form application form.
 It is not possible to stop the processing of the DS-64 since it was recorded in the database of lost and stolen passport.